 Meanwhile, Achini Dandunnage, senior manager at the Sri Lanka Convention Bureau, said: “With the lifting of the emergency, hopefully, travel advisories will be further relaxed.”

-But there is light at the end of the tunnel, as authorities are in the midst of preparing for 21,000 to 25,000 followers of the minority Bohra Muslim community from 40 countries that will descend into Sri Lanka for a mega international convention.
+But there is light at the end of the tunnel, as authorities are in the midst of preparing for 21,000 to 25,000 followers of the minority Bohra Muslim community from 40 regions and countries that will descend into Sri Lanka for a mega international convention.
 The event, to be held from September 1-10 in Colombo, is a positive boost to business tourism.